avargasv/ContribsGH-A/PostA.md

 Our actors are "typed actors", actors that can only receive messages pertaining to a pre-defined class.
-The class `T` of the receivable messages defines the class of the actors themselves, by means of a function that returns a `Behavior[T]`, i.e. a function that defines an actor as a factory of its "behavior" (meaning the way an actor reacts to the messages that can handle).
+The class `T` of the receivable messages defines the class of the actors themselves, by means of a function that returns a `Behavior[T]`, i.e. a function that defines an actor as a factory of its "behavior" (meaning the way an actor reacts to the messages that it can handle).
 Some arguments of these behavior factories are typically used as the state-preserving objects of the defined actors.
 An actor updates its state by returning a new behavior with the values of those arguments updated (the new behavior is returned as the final step of the processing of the message that originates the